Arc Fault and Ground Fault Protection Requirements in Colorado

 For properties with unique installation conditions — including high-altitude environments where temperature and humidity variables affect wiring performance — the Colorado high-altitude electrical considerations reference addresses how those factors interact with standard NEC compliance requirements.

 The distinction between AFCI and GFCI protection is foundational to electrical fire and shock prevention within Colorado's built environment.
-Both technologies are embedded in the Colorado electrical fault and arc protection requirements framework and are enforced through the permit and inspection pipeline administered by local building departments operating under the Colorado electrical authority structure indexed at /index.
+Both technologies are embedded in the Colorado electrical fault and arc protection requirements framework and are enforced through the permit and inspection pipeline administered by local building departments operating under the Colorado electrical authority structure indexed at .

 References